awsdocs/amazon-ec2-user-guide-windows/doc_source/windows-ami-version-history.md

 Some Windows AMIs include an edition of Microsoft SQL Server \(SQL Enterprise Edition, SQL Server Standard, SQL Server Express, or SQL Server Web\)\.
 Launching an instance from a Windows AMI with Microsoft SQL Server enables you to run the instance as a database server\.
 Alternatively, you can launch an instance from any Windows AMI and then install the database software that you need on the instance\.

 Microsoft no longer supports Windows Server 2003 \(see [Microsoft Windows Server 2003 End\-of\-Support](https://aws.amazon.com/windows/products/ec2/server2003/)\)\.
 We recommend that you launch new EC2 instances using a supported version of Windows Server\.
 If you have existing EC2 instances that are running an unsupported version of Windows Server, we recommend that you upgrade those instances to a supported version of Windows Server\.
-For more information, see [Upgrading an Amazon EC2 Windows instance to a newer version of Windows Server](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/serverupgrade.html)\.
+For more information, see [Upgrade an Amazon EC2 Windows instance to a newer version of Windows Server](serverupgrade.md)\.

 **Topics**
 + [Select an initial Windows AMI](#select-windows-ami)